-${f Version}$ ${f Label}$ Description All 00 no optimization All 01 level 1: attempts to reduce both code size and execution time Standard, Pro 02 level 2: further reduces code size and execution time beyond 01 Pro 03 level 3: maximum optimization for speed Pro 0s maximum optimization for code size
+Version Label Description All 00 no optimization All 01 level 1: attempts to reduce both code size and execution time Standard, Pro 02 level 2: further reduces code size and execution time beyond 01 Pro 03 level 3: maximum optimization for speed Pro Os maximum optimization for code size xc32-gcc -g -O1 -x c ...

 The greater the optimization, the longer it takes the compiler to produce the assembly code.
-You can learn more about compiler optimization in the XC32 C/C++ Compiler User's Guide.
+You can learn more about compiler optimization in the XC32 C/C^{++} Compiler User's Guide.

-When you issue a make command with the Makefile from the quickstart code, you see that the compiler is invoked with optimization level O1, using commands like
+When you issue a make command with the Makefile from the quickstart code, you see that the compiler is invoked with optimization level 01, using commands like code, we will find it useful to be able to make files with no optimization.
+This can be done by overriding the CFLAGS variable defined in the Makefile: